-Whether you’re just getting started with email marketing or you’ve ventured into this technique and need help, small businesses can greatly benefit from this marketing method.
+Whether you’re just starting with email marketing or have ventured into this technique and need help, small businesses can significantly benefit from this marketing method.

-We’ll help you get started with some of the top tips when you’re still unsure of how the process should go.
-Keep reading to learn more email marketing tips for small business.
+We’ll help you get started with some top tips when you’re still unsure how the process should go.
+Keep reading to learn more email marketing tips for small businesses.

-As a marketer, it’s discouraging to see the list of people who “unsubscribe” from your email list every day.
+As a marketer, seeing the list of people who “unsubscribe” from your email list is discouraging.
 After all, you worked hard to get them on that list in the first place.
 Yet, email marketing databases degrade by about 22.5 percent each year.

-Building the right email list not only takes time, but it’s also a constant item on your “to-do” list.
+Building the correct email list not only takes time, but it’s also a constant item on your “to-do” list.
 If you’re starting from scratch, never fear!
 The first step is understanding your audience.
 Who does your company or brand target?
 This is who you’ll want on your email list.
-After you know this, you can then begin to understand how to reach them.
+After you know this, you can begin understanding how to reach them.

-For example, when targeting Millennials, a lot of companies will turn to social media.
+For example, many companies will turn to social media when targeting Millennials.
 They may post on their Facebook or Instagram accounts with an appealing product or resource offer that requires an email.
-Additionally, all companies should have a website with a form for their email list as well.
+Additionally, all companies should also have a website with a form for their email list.

-Whether you hook your customers with another tantalizing off (15% off!) or just see how a prominently featured pop-up does, these can be key elements to initially build that email list.
+Whether you hook your customers with another tantalizing off (15% off!) or see how a prominently featured pop-up does, these can be vital elements to initially build that email list.

 These are exactly what they sound like.
-They’re the initial contact with your potential customers whom you hope to do business with.
+They’re the initial contact with your potential customers with whom you hope to do business.
 They’ll help you start a business partnership and boost your metrics because they have high open rates.

 These types of emails contain information about only one offer.
-They’re typically easy to create and fast to measure in terms of metrics.
+They’re typically easy to create and fast to measure metrics.

 This usually occurs when you pay to include your copy in another vendor’s newsletter.
 It’s highly targeted and has an exact ROI.

-These are typically sent when you want to reach back out to a subscribed client who has been inactive.
-It can be beneficial for brands who are able to regain that inactive subscriber (5 times cheaper than acquiring a brand-new customer!).
+These are typically sent when you want to reach out to a subscribed client who has been inactive.
+It can be beneficial for brands who can regain that inactive subscriber (5 times cheaper than acquiring a brand-new customer!).

 Here are the main questions you should be asking for the design.